-- Operating as a sole trader business means that you have to learn the tax-related rules and regulations because your personal finances are connected to your business, and they're protected in case of insolvency.
+- Operating as a sole trader business means that your personal finances are connected to your business, and they're protected in case of insolvency.

-A Sole Trader business is a business structure in which the proprietor is responsible for the entire business, essentially YOU are the business.
-When tax time comes around, all business profits, income etc. is counted together with your own personal, individual income.
+A sole trader business is a business structure in which the proprietor is responsible for the entire business, essentially you are the business.
+When tax time comes around, all business profits, income, etc. are counted together with your own personal, individual income.

 - Simple to set up and operate (in comparison to other business structures such as a Partnership, Trust or Company)